gushogg-blake/svelte-view-engine/readme.md

 });
 ```

-It can also be used outside of Express.  `svelteViewEngine(options)` returns an object with `render(path, locals[, callback])`.
-If `callback` is supplied it is called with `(error, html)`, otherwise a promise is returned.

 Design
 ======

 The motivation behind svelte-view-engine is to be able to build the view layer of a web app using a hierarchy of Svelte components and as little else as possible, while not having to buy in to a full app framework.

 It is therefore a view engine (like Pug or EJS) as opposed to an app framework (like [Sapper](https://sapper.svelte.dev) or [Next.js](https://nextjs.org)).

-svelte-view-engine doesn't know how to compile Svelte components itself; you pass it the path to a build script.
-This allows you to use your existing Svelte build process, or write one for your specific use case.
-See the [example app](https://github.com/svelte-view-engine/sve-app) for an example of this.

 Root template
 =============